manuGil/GitCoDev/gitcodev/lesson3.md

 Materials:

 * [Collaborative software development](https://docs.google.com/presentation/d/1yBy_4r9aHhsUH9AH1s7zLWIQ_h20xNKVYM1somPnz1Q/edit?usp=sharing): a presentation with general information about the lesson and illustrations for supporing the explanations of some of the concepts, and exercises.
 * [Username form](https://forms.gle/asj6dAhTh6vcyUhV9): a Google form to collect users-names of the collaborative platform that participants will use during the lesson.
+This serves as an example.
 :::